+Nous ne sommes pas sexy et nous le savons...
+MAIS...
 Daniel Cohn-Bendit (Europe 1, France/Germany), Ahinara Bascuñana (European Parliament, Spain) Let's admit it: EU related information is not the sexiest thing.
 The EU is abstract and complex.
 Prove of this is that most of the citizens cannot even tell the difference between the European Parliament, Commission and Council.
 However not being sexy doesn't mean not being fundamental.
 Why?
 Because 70 % of national legislation has its origin at the EU level.
 We cannot have a democratic EU without citizens well informed.
 But good news, media are not alone.
 There are some sexy resources to make reporting a lot easier.
 And for free...
 Daniel Cohn-Bendit is a Franco-German political and media figure, well-known for being an icon of the 1968 May-Revolution.
 Member of the European Parliament for 20 years, Cohn-Bendit is now retired from politics but very active in the media and social scene.
 He presents the daily section 'Humeur du jour' on French radio 'Europe 1'.
 This session is sponsored and produced by the European Parliament.

-11.00-11.45 Track 1 Amphi Bleu Ways of covering Europe's refugee crisis Lina Chawaf (Syrian Radio Rozana), Alice Petrén (Migration correspondent, SR, Sweden), Thomas Reinke (Funkhaus Europa, WDR, Germany) How can media handle the drama of our time - the refugee crisis?
+11.00-11.45 Track 1 Amphi Bleu

+Ways of covering Europe's refugee crisis

+Reportages et initiatives : des façons de couvrir la crise des réfugiés Lina Chawaf (Syrian Radio Rozana), Alice Petrén (Migration correspondent, SR, Sweden), Thomas Reinke (Funkhaus Europa, WDR, Germany)

+How can media handle the drama of our time - the refugee crisis?
 It started with sympathy for the refugees who have escaped war and oppression.
 It continued with a clash between this sympathy and the concerns of Europeans seeing a flood of refugees coming.
 And now it continues with growing tension and polarisation.
 Listen to radio stations which are taking different roles and positions in this crisis - from following the refugees and serving them with "Refugee radio" in their own language to action for openness and debate.
 Moderator: Rod McKenzie (UK).

-11.00-11.45 Track 2 Music meets radio - a changing relationship Pedro Winter (DJ, Producer, Art Director, Edbanger Records, France) The relationship between music producers, the record industry and radio is changing.
-Get a music producer's perspective.
-11.00-11.45 Track 3 Digital radio: Europe's choice?
+11.00-11.45 Track 2

+Music meets radio - a changing relationship

+Musique & radio - une relation en pleine mutation Pedro Winter (DJ, Producer, Art Director, Edbanger Records, France), Olivier Cachin (Mouv, France)

+The relationship between music producers, the record industry and radio is changing.
+Get a music producer's perspective in conversation with the music journalist and radio/TV personality Olivier Cachin.
+Pedro Winter is DJ, producer, art director, and boss of the Ed Banger Records label created in 2003, Pedro "Busy P" Winter shifted from being an emblematic figure of the Parisian underground to the Frenchman who makes the world dance.
+At only 38 years old the man who discovered Justice is established as the golden man of electronic music.
+Pedro has played at some of biggest festivals and clubs worldwide.
+In 2014 he launched his own radio (Ed wreck) and started a new job as a DJ behind the microphone at the national radio Le Mouv' in France and at Couleur 3, Switzerland.

+11.00-11.45 Track 3

+Digital radio: Europe's choice?

-Kristian Tolonen (Head of audience research, NRK, Norway), John Ryan (2ZY, UK) and others Much of Europe is going digital with DAB+.
+Radio numérique : Quel choix pour l'Europe?
+Kristian Tolonen (Audience researcher, NRK, Norway), John Ryan (2ZY, UK), Joan Warner (Commercial Radio Australia), Pierre Bellanger (Skyrock, France) Much of Europe is going digital with DAB+.